 Red Wings score 3 in 3rd to sweep Habs

 Andreas Athanasiou scored two third-period goals as the host Detroit Red Wings completed their first four-game series sweep of Montreal in franchise history with a 4-3 victory on Tuesday.
 Mike Green and Robby Fabbri also scored for Detroit, which rallied from a 3-1 deficit in the third to snap a four-game losing streak.
-Jonathan Bernier made 19 saves.
+Jonathan Bernier made 19 saves in the win.

 Nate Thompson, Jeff Petry and Nick Suzuki scored for the Canadiens, who have lost five straight.
 Carey Price made 21 stops.
 Montreal led 2-0 after the first period.